greensheep/plex-server-docker-rpi/README.md

-# Plex Server for Raspberry Pi
+# Plex Server for Raspberry Pi 2

-A simple way to run a plex media server in Docker on the Raspberry Pi.
+A simple way to run a plex media server in Docker on the Raspberry Pi 2.

+NOTE: The Pi 1 is NOT supported.

 ## What's included